nicksellen/projects/baseNode_docConst.md

 	1. else the application fails and the applicant should not reapply for `the grace period`.

 ## Operational change
-1. Individual action
-	1. Individual action is when a person does things by themselves, without asking.
-	1. Individual action should consider
-		1. existing agreements
-		1. the reversibility of the action
-		1. who else may be affected and how.
-	1. Everyone should voice any opposition they might have towards an individual action as soon as th
-	1. If a person realizes another opposes their actions, they should cease their activity and proceed with unanimous acceptance
-	1. EXIT: If one or more people express opposition towards a current or proposed individual action, proceed with unanimous acceptance.

 1. Unanimous acceptance
+	1. Any visitor, volunteer or member or group may take any action by themself provided:
+		1. the action does not explicitly conflict with the Constitution or Collective agreements and
+		1. they are willing and able to personally reverse the action if required and
-	1. Unanimous acceptance is when action is taken on the basis that no one opposes it.
+		1. no one opposes the action.

-	1. Discuss until no one opposes.
-	1. If you can't reach uc but a majority want to decide, go to sv
+	1. An individual or group should pause a current action or postpone a planned action if someone else opposes it.
+	1. Any individual may voice any opposition they have towards an individual action.
+	1. Exit: ua for sv or maj for sv

+1. Binding score vote
 	1. Score voting
+	1. Only resident volunteers and members may participate in Score voting
-	1. ...
+	1. Exit: cc selected.
-	2.

 ## Collective change
 1. Collective change is initiated when all in-space members and volunteers have been notified of a collective proposal which has the backing of at least 1 member or volunteer.